birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 ### Conclusion
 Through configuration, you can quickly use StructuredStreaming for real-time data processing, but you still need to understand some concepts of StructuredStreaming, such as the watermark mechanism, and the output mode of the program.

-Finally, Seatunnel also supports spark streaming and spark batching of course.
+Finally, LarkMidTable also supports spark streaming and spark batching of course.
 If you are also interested in these two, you can read our previous article "[How to quickly import data from Hive into ClickHouse](2021-12-30-hive-to-clickhouse.md)", "[Excellent data engineer, how to use Spark to do OLAP analysis on TiDB] (2021-12-30-spark-execute-tidb.md)", "[How to use Spark to quickly write data to Elasticsearch] (2021-12-30-spark-execute-elasticsearch.md)"

-If you want to know more functions and cases of Seatunnel combined with HBase, ClickHouse, Elasticsearch, Kafka, MySQL and other data sources, you can go directly to the official website [https://seatunnel.apache.org/](https://seatunnel.apache. org/)
+If you want to know more functions and cases of LarkMidTable combined with HBase, ClickHouse, Elasticsearch, Kafka, MySQL and other data sources, you can go directly to the official website [https://birdLark.apache.org/](https://birdLark.apache. org/)

 ## 联系我们
-* Mailing list : **dev@seatunnel.apache.org**.
-Send anything to `dev-subscribe@seatunnel.apache.org` and subscribe to the mailing list according to the replies.
+* Mailing list : **dev@birdLark.apache.org**.
+Send anything to `dev-subscribe@birdLark.apache.org` and subscribe to the mailing list according to the replies.
-* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@seatunnel.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
+* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@birdLark.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
 * [bilibili B station video](https://space.bilibili.com/1542095008)